l0wigh/love-vita/readme.md

 ## Build instructions

-You obviously needs to have VitaSDK installed on your system
+You obviously needs to have VitaSDK installed on your system.

+You also needs to build modified SDL2 for VitaSDK.
+Use [vita-packages-extra](https://github.com/isage/vita-packages-extra/) and install `pvr_psp2`, `gl4es` and `sdl2_pvr`.

 Use `build-vita.sh`.
 The build will fail at some point.